huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Friday the 10th
 - [ ] Friday the 23rd

-#### What is known as “the most dangerous eight seconds in sports”?
+#### What is known as "the most dangerous eight seconds in sports"?

 - [ ] Archery
 - [ ] Wrestling
 - [x] Bull Riding

-#### What style of music, first popular in the 20’s, 30’s and 40’s, made a comeback in the 1990’s?
+#### What style of music, first popular in the 20's, 30's and 40's, made a comeback in the 1990's?

 - [x] Swing
 - [ ] Yodeling
 - [ ] Baroque

-#### Who starred in the movies “Taxi Driver”, “The Godfather Part II”, and “Raging Bull”?
+#### Who starred in the movies "Taxi Driver", "The Godfather Part II", and "Raging Bull"?

 - [x] Robert De Niro
 - [ ] Al Pacino